CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

   - Additionally, the RIF files from the previous quarterly batch of Synthea data will be pulled from AWS S3, and loaded into the database with the new batch of Synthea data.

-  - Automated load testing will occur on this instance, and when complete, a script will run that modifies the new batch's generated manifest file, and uploads the RIF files, end-state properties, and manifest files to S3 via command line file transfer.
-This will trigger the BFD ingestion pipeline in PROD SBX or TEST so that the data is stored in the database.
+  - Once loaded, a script will run that modifies the new batch's generated manifest file, and uploads the RIF files, end-state properties, and manifest files to S3 via command line file transfer.
+This will trigger the BFD ingestion pipeline in TEST so that the data is stored in the database.

   - The separate RIF files associated with future claim data for the given release will be uploaded to a designated folder in S3 for staging until loading in the future.
 Updates to the pipeline application will be made to scan for these folders and trigger an incoming load job each weekend, for the claims that have "matured" that week (similar to how new claims are loaded each week in `prod`).